 Who Cares?
 Designing for caregivers in Singapore

 Caregivers are often invisible to the health and social care service.
 And yet they play an essential role in our increasingly ageing societies.
 They carry the daily burden of looking after their loved ones, patients or clients.
 How might we transform the social care landscape to raise awareness of caregivers’ efforts, and better support them in their crucial role?
-The National Council of Social Service (NCSS) commissioned our Singapore based Reach partner Fuelfor to do a strategic design project with the aim to design a better caregiving future for Singapore.
+The National Council of Social Service (NCSS) commissioned our Barcelona based Reach partner The Care Lab to do a strategic design project with the aim to design a better caregiving future for Singapore.

 Understanding mental health challenges in the Indian context

 Mental health is often under-communicated and associated with stigma.
 That is why many people, and youth in particular, struggle to talk about their mental health challenges.
 To enhance the engagement of Indian youth with the topic, the Indian health NGO Sangath partnered with local Reach partner Quicksand.
 They transformed the topic into an accessible and engaging experience using multiple formats like narrative storytelling within comics, stalls at public events, informational animated videos and interactive digital platforms.

 Prior to the Sangath project Quicksand also worked together with the Public Engagement Team of the UK foundation Wellcome Trust on a 3-year explorative research project concerning mental health in the Indian context.
 To explore the topic Quicksand engaged with more than 40 young people through focus group discussions, and a diverse list of mental health practitioners and organisations that engage with Indian youth.

 Danish youths opinions and norms to sexual consent